pprp/2026_iclr_blogpost/_posts/2026-04-27-symbolic-connect.md

 In this architecture as shown in Figure 2, the LLM serves as an intuitive *semantic interface*, while the external program (a search engine, database, Python interpreter, or theorem prover) plays the role of *verifiable executor*.
 The key step is translation: the LLM converts user intent into a precise, logically interpretable symbolic intermediate representation (IR).

-#### The Four-Stage Cycle: Input, Translation, Execution, Grounding

-Most tool-augmented systems follow the same four-stage loop:
+**The Four-Stage Cycle: Input, Translation, Execution, Grounding.** Most tool-augmented systems follow the same four-stage loop:

 1.  **User input (fuzzy intent).** A person describes a goal in natural language, such as “How did our European sales do last quarter?” or “Help me clean up my hard drive.”
 2.  **Translation (symbolic bridge).** The LLM acts as a natural-to-formal compiler, turning this fuzzy request into an unambiguous IR: a SQL query, a Python script, or a JSON API call.